It’s the most wonderful time of the year — to send holiday cards!

 I love the tradition of sending holiday cards and look forward to getting them from our family and friends.
 We have a cabinet in our kitchen that transforms into the card display as we tape them up one-by-one as they are received.
 It’s pretty special seeing all the happy faces of our friends and family hanging with us in the kitchen as we go through the holidays.

 As much as I like getting holiday cards, I also love doing something unique with ours that we send every year.
 I know so many people dread the time it takes to do them, and I used to as well.
-Even as a professional designer, I would start to become a Scrooge about half way through hand addressing envelopes on our list of roughly 100 cards.
-After 4 nights of addressing in a row, my hand would be cramped and I’d be ready to exchange my pen for a wine glass and say, “f*ck it!”

 Rather than letting the frustration get to me,